Theme for research images

 - The image and text files must contain your name as the file names.

 In the past, the national media have requested permission to feature selected images.
 Examples have been in the Independent on Sunday, and the BBC website.
 You will be contacted for your persmission but to help us with this process, please:

-- Inform us if you do not want want your image to feature in the press when you submit the work
+- Unless you inform us otherwise, it will be assumed that you are happy for your image to feature in the press when you submit the work

 - Write your text description for the general public as it may appear in the press

 - Inform us if it is the first time that the subject has been captured in an image becasue this will incrase the likelyhood of you image featuring in the press

 Format of the image file

 In order to email the image successfully, it is recommended that you send a low resolution copy of the image in a file type such as JPEG.